dylibso/observe-sdk/demo-iota/README.md

 There are only two endpoints:

-### `POST /upload?name=<identifier>`
+### `POST /upload?name=<name>`

-Post a Wasm module to this endpoint using any name you want as the identifier:
+Post a Wasm module to this endpoint using any name you want to identify the code to execute:

 ```bash
 curl -F wasm=@count_vowels.wasm  "https://p01--iota-web--tyqfmnr79gjf.code.run/upload?name=count_vowels" -X POST
 ```

-### `POST /run?name=<identifier>`
+### `POST /run?name=<name>`

-Post to this endpoint to run a function by name.
+Post to this endpoint to run code by name.
 The HTTP body will get passed to the function input.
 The function output will be returned in the HTTP response body

 ```bash
 curl  "https://p01--iota-web--tyqfmnr79gjf.code.run/run?name=count_vowels" -X POST -d "Hello World"